firubi/dotfiles/README.md

 5. Make sure flatpak is installed and install KeePassXC and Anki
 6. Import database and Anki addons (found in SSD)
 7. Now install mpv (with yt-dlp) `sudo zypper in mpv` and import config
 8. Set up Kavita for Mangas: https://www.kavitareader.com/#downloads-v1-linux.
-You can create a shortcut too that launches the terminal (Kavita.desktop), however this requires konsole (it's just 3 packages anyway)
+You can create a shortcut too that launches the terminal (Kavita.desktop).
 9. Install other needed apps from flatpak like Obsidian (for medicine), qBittorrent, Discord/Vencord and possibly foobar2000 through WINE

 #### Motion controls ####